 Chimney Lining Solutions

-The chimney liner is arguably the most critical safety component of your chimney system.
-It protects your home’s combustible materials from heat and prevents carbon monoxide from leaking into your living space.
+The chimney liner is probably the single most important safety piece in the whole system.
+It keeps your home's combustible framing away from the heat, and it stops carbon monoxide from leaking into the rooms where your family sleeps.

 Signs You Need a New Liner:

-- Cracked or broken clay tiles (I can see these with my video inspection camera)
+- Cracked or broken clay tiles (my video camera spots these fast)

-- Converting from oil to gas (different liner requirements)
+- Switching from oil to gas (different liner requirements)

 Liner Installation Breakdown